Nexmo/station/_documentation/en/messages/concepts/messages-api-sandbox.md

 * Viber
 * Facebook Messenger

 You can setup multiple sandboxes, however, each sandbox must be associated with a different API key.
-In order to use the sandbox to send test messages on any of the supported channels, you must whitelist your number (WhatsApp and Viber) or Recipient ID (Facebook Messenger) on each of the sandbox channels you want to test.
+In order to use the sandbox to send test messages on any of the supported channels, you must whitelist your number (WhatsApp and Viber) or recipient ID (Facebook Messenger) on each of the sandbox channels you want to test.
 Your number or ID can only be whitelisted in one sandbox at a time.
 If you whitelist yourself in a different sandbox, you will no longer be whitelisted in the previous sandbox.

 The Messages API Sandbox is accessible via the [Dashboard](https://dashboard.nexmo.com/messages/sandbox).
 You can use it to test your integration prior to sending production traffic.
 Sandbox Messages API requests are sent to a different endpoint than production requests and the Vonage sandbox external account number or ID is used as the `from` value in the request.